irondrive/andromeda-server/README.md

 ### Install Steps

-Use the `server usage` command to see all available commands.
+Use the `server usage` command to see options for all available commands.

 1. Run `server dbconf` to generate a database configuration file.
 2. Run `server install` to install the core database tables.
-This will enable all apps that are found in the apps folder, and return the list of them (step 3).
+This will enable all apps that are found in the apps folder, and return the list of them for step 3.
 3. Install all apps that require it.
-Generally this will be `accounts install` and `files install`.
+Hint: try `./andromeda server usage | grep install`.

 Installing the accounts app optionally will also create an initial administrator account (see its `server usage` entry).
 From here you will probably want to create and use a session with your new account.
 See the accounts app wiki for more information.

 #### Database Config
 The `server dbconf` command will store the new configuration file (Config.php) by default in the core/database folder.
 When Andromeda runs it checks `core/database`, `/usr/local/etc/andromeda` and `/etc/andromeda` in that order for the config file.